We All Have the Power to Heal the Earth!

 Since 1994, the farm is dedicated to environmental education so as to promote sustainable development and the healing of planet earth.

-Since 1994 Wynne Farm has become opened to the public as a natural reserve.
-Its foundation “Fondation Wynne pour l’Environnement” has been conducting ecological guided tours, internships for agronomy students, farmers workshops on sustainable agriculture and school programs for environmental awareness.
+Since 1994, Wynne Farm opened to the public as a natural reserve and conducts ecological guided tours, internships for agronomy students, farmers workshops on sustainable agriculture and school programs for environmental awareness.

 We receive approximately 15,000 visitors per year at an affordable entrance fee teaching the importance of preserving biodiversity and promoting sustainable development for the healing of planet Earth.